Published 11 May 2026

 • Difficult to manage performance and costs as usage scales

-Nintex and Power Apps often fall short in the areas that matter most to modern business teams, such as ease of use, pricing transparency, and complete functionality without relying on multiple tools.
+Nintex and Power Apps often fall short in the areas that matter most to modern business teams, such as ease of use, pricing transparency, and migration support (especially when it comes to Nintex).

 FlowForma’s homepage